 Legacy Christian Academy honors its top four scholars (two valedictorians and two salutatorians).
 The two students with the highest unrounded, weighted GPAs will be recognized as valedictorians, and the next two highest unrounded, weighted GPAs will be recognized as salutatorians.
 In the unlikely event of a tie, the additional student(s) would also be honored.
-In addition, to be honored as a valedictorian or salutatorian, a student must have attended Legacy Christian Academy for at least four semesters and earned a minimum of twelve credits on the LCA campus.
+In addition, to be honored as a valedictorian or salutatorian, a student must have attended Legacy Christian Academy for at least four semesters, earning at least twelve Legacy credits during those four semesters.
+Dual credit courses are considered Legacy courses for the purpose of this requirement.
 Valedictorians and salutatorians must receive a Legacy Christian Academy diploma, whereas those receiving a homeschool certificate of completion are not eligible.
 Valedictorians and salutatorians must additionally meet the requirements for an Honors Diploma.
 Speakers for graduation are selected from among all the members of the graduating class irrespective of their status as either valedictorian or salutatorian.